anarchy-ai/LLM-VM/README.md

 Some tickets we'll pay you for closing!
 Look at the ticket labels to see how much the bounty is.
 To get started, [join the discord and read the guide](https://discord.com/channels/1075227138766147656/1147542772824408074)

+## 🚀 Anarchy LLM-VM Terminology and Explanations 🚀 ##

+To make it easier for developers to understand the Anarchy LLM-VM and its features, we've created this terminology guide to explain some of the new words and concepts introduced in the readme.

+### Anarchy LLM-VM

+The Anarchy LLM-VM stands for Anarchy's Language Model Virtual Machine.
+It is an optimized backend for running Language Model Models (LLMs) with a wide range of features and tools.

+### AGI (Artificial General Intelligence)

+AGI refers to Artificial General Intelligence, which is a type of AI that possesses human-like intelligence and can perform a wide range of tasks, similar to a human being.

+### API Key

+An API key is a unique code that allows access to certain services, like the OpenAI models.
+You need to set your OpenAI API key to use OpenAI models with the Anarchy LLM-VM.

+### Batching

+Batching refers to the process of grouping multiple tasks or requests together to optimize efficiency.

+### Stateful Memory

+Stateful memory enables the LLM-VM to remember a user's conversation history and respond accordingly.

+### Agents

+Agents in the Anarchy LLM-VM, such as FLAT and REBEL, are tools that facilitate interactions with the LLMs and other components.

+### Inference Optimization

+Inference optimization involves enhancing the speed and efficiency of the LLM-VM's decision-making process.

+### Task Auto-Optimization

+Task auto-optimization analyzes repetitive tasks and uses techniques like student-teacher distillation and data synthesis to improve results.

+### HTTP Endpoints

+HTTP endpoints are standalone servers provided by the Anarchy LLM-VM to handle completion requests.

+### Web Playground

+A web playground is a feature that allows you to test the Anarchy LLM-VM and its outputs directly from a web browser.

+### Load-Balancing and Orchestration

+Load-balancing and orchestration features enable the LLM-VM to optimize the utilization of multiple LLMs or providers to balance uptime and costs.

+### Output Templating

+Output templating allows you to format LLM responses according to specific templates and variables.

+### Supported Models

+Anarchy LLM-VM supports various LLM models, including 'chat_gpt', 'gpt', 'neo', 'llama2', 'bloom', 'opt', and 'pythia'.

+### Python Environment

+To run the Anarchy LLM-VM, you need a Python environment with a version of Python greater than or equal to 3.10.

+### System Requirements

+Different LLM models have varying system requirements, mainly related to RAM and compute resources.
+Ensure that your system meets the requirements of the specific LLM you're using.

+If you have any questions or need further clarification, feel free to reach out to the Anarchy community.

 ## 🙏 Acknowledgements 🙏

 - **Matthew Mirman** - CEO